5 Benefits of Virtual Healthcare for Pregnancy

 - It saves time and money, and it can help reduce stress

 - More and more providers are starting to offer this model of care

-In the past two years, the healthcare system has seen vast amounts of shifts and innovations.
+In the past few years, the healthcare system has seen vast amounts of shifts and innovations.
 But nowhere has that been more noticeable than within the telehealth space.
 “Telehealth” is getting healthcare over the computer or phone.
 It is a combination of the words “telephone” and “healthcare.”
-But recently, more telehealth has taken place via video calls.
+Recently, more telehealth has taken place via video calls.

 Virtual healthcare has taken off